Links

 ]

-Upon importing the data into the Orgvue dataset the link_id will be calculated for each node from the required from_id and to_id
+Upon importing the data into the dataset the link_id will be automatically calculated for each node by Orgvue from the from_id and to_id which must be present in the payload

 Actions available for Links datasets are the same as standard datasets create, update, replace, delete, noop, createOrUpdate, or createOrReplace